elipugh/deep-subjecthood/README.md

 # Deep Subjecthood: Higher Order Grammatical Features in Multilingual BERT

-This is the code used to run the experiments in Deep Subjecthood: Higher Order Grammatical Features in Multilingual BERT.
+This is and extension of the code used to run the experiments in Deep Subjecthood: Higher Order Grammatical Features in Multilingual BERT.

+This has been altered to use English BERT and tag verbs by their type.

 ### Use